EMPLOYER

 How the Index supports employers

-Employers typically use the report to develop their diversity and inclusion work or create a standalone social mobility strategy.
+Every entrant receives a bespoke feedback report based on their entry detailing how they are performing and offering advice on how they can improve.
+Employers typically use the report to develop their diversity and inclusion work or to support the creation of a stand alone social mobility strategy.

 How to join the Index

-About the Key Findings Report
+About the Employer Index Report

 Further context